TraderWilson/Project_1/README.md

 ### 4. **Finding the Efficient Frontier Using Monte Carlo Simulations**
 * We employ Monte Carlo simulations to map out the efficient frontier for a portfolio that includes selected stocks.
 This approach involves simulating n_portfolios times of  asset weight combinations to identify those that yield the highest returns for a given level of risk.

+* To map out the efficient frontier for a portfolio comprising selected stocks, we utilize Monte Carlo simulations.
+This method involves simulating various asset weight combinations a specified number of times (denoted as `n_portfolios`) to pinpoint those combinations that offer the highest returns for a given level of risk.

-* After Monte Carlo Simulation, we use the function `print_portfolio_summary` to get the optimal assets weights for each portfolio.
+* Following the completion of the Monte Carlo simulations, we employ the `print_portfolio_summary` function to ascertain the optimal asset weights for each portfolio.
+This step is pivotal in identifying portfolios that lie on the efficient frontier, thereby optimizing the risk-return trade-off.
 ```python
 def print_portfolio_summary(perf, weights, assets, name):
 ```